aindros/cherry/README.md

-# cherry
+# Cherry
-GUI toolkit cross-platform
+Is a GUI toolkit cross-platform.